 The Board, through the Governance Committee, engages in formal Board succession planning/forward planning discussions at regular intervals throughout the year, in which it considers and evaluates director tenure and the skill sets of current directors.
 These discussions are supported by the formal evaluation process that identifies areas for improvement, including the need to add new members with unique expertise and experience that it believes will benefit our Company.
 These discussion topics are included as quarterly agenda items for the Governance Committee.
 The Governance Committee utilizes an executive search firm to identify potential director candidates and conducts interviews on an ongoing basis.
-The Board also established a mandatory director retirement age of 72 to promote continual refreshment and the addition of diverse perspectives.
+The Board recently increased the mandatory director retirement age from 72 to 75 to ensure we maintain the right mix of tenure and new perspectives, while promoting continual refreshment and the addition of diverse skill sets and backgrounds.
+Our Board is currently 15% diverse with respect to racial or ethnic diversity and 31% diverse with respect to gender diversity.